nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2021-2-1

+4:00pm Downtown Manhattan is currently having problems possibly related to the weather.
+We are looking into it now.

 2021-1-31

 3:10pm We've finished recovering configurations at SN1.
 If you have any further problems please [fill in a support ticket](https://www.nycmesh.net/support)